Renormalizing the Quark-Meson-Diquark Model: RG-consistent Mean-field Approximation

 From this, the RG-consistent initial effective potential at $k=\Lambda$, $\Omega_{\text{rgc},\Lambda}^{\text{eff}}$, can be constructed by integrating the mean-field flow, \eqref{eq:potential_flow}, upward from $\Lambda'$ to $\Lambda$,

 with the $\mu$-dependent but scale independent $Z_\Delta$ term inherited from \eqref{eq:Ominimu} and the flow integral

-As indicated, the flow and loop contributions defined in \cref{eq:definition_fk,eq:f_equal_L} and, hence, the flow integral $\mathcal{F}$ in general depend on $T$ and $\mu$.
+As indicated, the flow and loop contributions defined in \cref{eq:definition_fk,eq:f_equal_L} and consequently the flow integral $\mathcal{F}$ generally depend on $T$ and $\mu$.
 However, in \eqref{eq:rgc_initial_condition1} the UV effective potential at $k=\Lambda$ is connected to the UV effective potential at $k=\Lambda'$ via a flow contribution in vacuum ($T=\mu=0$), in accordance with the general idea outlined above.

 The infrared effective potential at arbitrary $T$ and $\mu$ is then found by integrating the flow from $k=\Lambda$ to $k=0$,

 As we will discuss next, the initial conditions need to be modified because of medium divergences.
 However, \eqref{eq:rgc_effective_potential} remains valid for all RGC schemes introduced in this context.